martindrlik/showdup/README.md

 # Showdup

-Showdup is command to show file duplicity.
+Showdup is command to show file duplication.

 ## Installation